the-turing-way/the-turing-way/book/website/community-handbook/bookdash/bookdash-events.md

 ## Creating an environment for self-paced contributions

-We acknowledge that everyone prefer different setting to work effectively and attentively.
+We acknowledge that everyone prefers different settings to work effectively and attentively.
 Therefore we create an environment for self-paced contributions to _The Turing Way_ project.

 Some recommendations to achieve this by managing the space at the book dash by: